top of page

 DEMONSTRATING FEASIBILITY

+In fall, 2019, the SACC commissioned TCI Management Consultants (Toronto) to conduct a detailed Feasibility Study, with the financial support of the City of Stratford, The Ontario Trillium Foundation and SPARC (Supporting Performing Arts in Rural Communities).
 After extensive research, interviews, benchmarking, focus groups, and online surveys, the study was completed on November 30, 2019.
 The report on the consultants’ findings is positive and supportive of the concept of creating an Arts and Culture Centre for Stratford citizens.

 THROUGHOUT THE PANDEMIC: 2020 – 2022